toke-digital/toke/README.md

 the process of running Ansible builds.
 This can be done with curl or with some simple java calls using the java.io.* classes.

 But what about the scenario in an enterprise application which may run for days, weeks, or months?
-In that scenario we need to be able to update the running application with zero-downtime, renew tokens, change policies, etc. without having to involve DevOps or Vault Admins.
-Such human resources can be quite scarce.
-As developers we would like to have more control and autonomy when dealing with Vault.
+In that scenario we need to be able to update the running application with zero-downtime and renew tokens, change policies, etc. without necessarily having to involve DevOps or Vault Admins in the process.

+Then there are are testing scenarios we would like to implement which require much more complete control.

 ## Current Status
 ---------------------